 Skip to main content

-NFN8 Group entered chapter 11 with a filing package built around an early asset sale rather than a long runway toward plan confirmation.
+NFN8 Group filed chapter 11 on February 2, 2026 in the Western District of Texas with a filing package built around an early asset sale rather than a long runway toward plan confirmation.
 The debtors opened the cases with requests for debtor-in-possession financing, cash-management relief, a claims agent, a broker, and a quick section 363 process after saying that post-halving mining economics, investor litigation, and a late-2025 facility fire had left too little liquidity to keep operating outside court.
 The three cases were jointly administered under NFN8 Group's lead docket in Austin.

 Debtor(s)NFN8 Group, Inc.; NFN8 Capital, LLC; NFN8 Holdings, LLC